BenjaminTardiff/Random-3D-Terrain/README.md

 # Random-3D-Terrain
-Random terrain using noise (Built on pyEngine3D).
-Run terrain.py to generate the land.
+Random terrain using noise (Built on pyEngine3D).  return Run terrain.py to generate the land.